CableDorado2/Ikemen-Plus-Ultra/README.md

 - This engine it is used to create advanced MUGENS games, that run on any PC from 2008 onwards, without a graphics card.
 Say goodbye to OpenGL and say hello to DirectX.

-- The current version is a public development release for testing purposes, so may contain bugs and incomplete features that will be finished in the final release.
+- The current version is a public development release for testing purposes, may contain bugs and incomplete features that will be finished in the final release.

 - Your help and cooperation are appreciated.